silvershop/silvershop-core/docs/en/03_How_It_Works/Product_Variations.md

 You can either provide a list of possible variations to the visitor, or present a form for selecting the options they want.
 Each approach has pros and cons.

-Listing all variations in a table is useful for presenting all possible variations, particularly when there are some obsucre combinations.
+Listing all variations in a table is useful for presenting all possible variations,particularly when there are some obsucre combinations.
 For example, only having two options of: large red ball, or small green ball.
-Using a table becomes un practical when the total number of variations for a particular product is high.
+Using a table becomes unpractical when the total number of variations for a particular product is high.

 Presenting options in a form is probably a more common approach.
 It keeps the presentation of options compact, and easy to comprehend.